History of Ivanka Trump in Timeline

 In 2018, Sarah Ellison, writing for Vanity Fair, noted that "everyone in the family seems to acknowledge" that Ivanka is her father's "favorite" child.

-In May 2019, the United States attorney for the District of Columbia requested documents about Ivanka Trump and her sibling's role in her father's inauguration.
+In May 2019, the United States attorney for the District of Columbia requested documents about Ivanka Trump's role in her father's inauguration.

-After the G20 Summit in Osaka in June 2019, Ivanka Trump joined President Trump to meet with the North Korean leader Kim Jong-un inside the Korean peninsula's demilitarized zone, describing it as "surreal".
+In June 2019, after the G20 Summit in Osaka, Ivanka Trump joined President Trump to meet with the North Korean leader Kim Jong-un inside the Korean peninsula's demilitarized zone.
+She described the experience as "surreal".

-In June 2019, Ivanka Trump and her father attended the 2019 G20 Osaka summit.
-A video of her interaction with world leaders was released by the French government, leading to online parodies.
+In late June 2019, Ivanka Trump and her father attended the 2019 G20 Osaka summit.
+A video of her inserting herself into a conversation with world leaders was released by the French government, leading to online parodies and memes.

 In November 2019, Ivanka Trump's father was ordered to pay a $2 million settlement for misusing the Donald J. Trump Foundation for his business and political purposes.
-The settlements included mandatory training requirements for Ivanka and her two elder brothers.
+The settlements also included mandatory training requirements for herself and her two elder brothers.

-December 2019: Backed Paid Family and Medical Leave Bill
+December 2019: Support for Paid Family Leave Bill

 In December 2019, Ivanka Trump backed a bill to fund paid family and medical leave for federal employees, which was passed by the Senate.

-2019: Supported Passage of the Fight Online Sex Trafficking Act
+2019: Support for Fight Online Sex Trafficking Act

-In 2019, Ivanka Trump supported passage of the Fight Online Sex Trafficking Act (HR 1865), which was signed into law by President Donald Trump.
+In 2019, Ivanka Trump supported passage of the Fight Online Sex Trafficking Act (HR 1865), which passed through both houses of Congress and was signed into law by President Donald Trump.

-In 2019, Ivanka Trump visited countries receiving US development assistance to advance her "Women's Global Development and Prosperity Initiative" and advocate for changes in laws to allow women to freely participate in the economy.
+In 2019, Ivanka Trump visited countries receiving US development assistance including Ethiopia, Ivory Coast, Argentina, Colombia, Paraguay, and Morocco, as well as attended the 74th United Nations General Assembly, to advance her "Women's Global Development and Prosperity Initiative", and advocate for changes in laws to allow women to freely participate in the economy.

 2019: Ivanka Vacuuming Art Exhibition